telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiPage.md

 ## Properties

-###  SelectedIndex `Int32`

-Gets or sets the index of the selected RadMultiPage.

-###  SelectedPageView `RadPageView`
+###  ClientIDMode `ClientIDMode`

-Gets the selected pageview.
+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

-###  PageViews `RadPageViewCollection`
+###  CssClassFormatString `String`

-Gets a RadPageViewCollection that represents the RadMultiPage
-            	controls int the current RadMultiPage instance.
+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

-###  RenderSelectedPageOnly `Boolean`
+###  EnableAjaxSkinRendering `String`

-Gets or sets a value indicating whether to render only the currently selected RadMultiPage.
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

 #### Remarks
-Use the RenderSelectedPageOnly to make the RadMultiPage control render only the selected RadMultiPage.
-            	This can save output size because by default all pageviews are rendered.
-If RenderSelectedPageOnly is set to true
-            	RadMultiPage will make a request to the server in order to change the selected pageview.

-###  ScrollBars `MultiPageScrollBars`

-Gets or sets the visibility and position of scroll bars in the RadMultiPage control.

-#### Remarks
-Use this property to customize the visibility and position of scroll bars.
-By default any overflowing content is visible.

-###  EnableEmbeddedSkins `Boolean`

-###  Skin `String`
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

 ###  EnableAriaSupport `Boolean`

 When set to true enables support for WAI-ARIA

-###  RegisterWithScriptManager `Boolean`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  Skin `String`

-Gets or sets the skin name for the control user interface.

-#### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`